Furthering the Story...

 Increased sport and physical activity participation is typically treated as an important legacy for hosting a major parasport event.
 Yet research that examines these claims of positive long-term impacts on sport participation post-event is almost non-existent.

-For purposes of comparison, two cities have been chosen – Glasgow, Scotland which hosted the 2014 Commonwealth Games, and Toronto, Ontario, Canada which hosted the 2015 Pan Am/Parapan American Games.
+In this research project, we go beyond the event and consider the broader experience of sport participation in cities that have previously hosted large scale events – Glasgow, Scotland which hosted the 2014 Commonwealth Games, and Toronto, Ontario, Canada which hosted the 2015 Pan Am/Parapan American Games.

 The Project Echo Research Team